Dreigannadoit/LibApp/README.md

       cd library-management

 2. **Open the project in IntelliJ**
-   Ensure you are using the correct JDK version (17-23).
+   -Ensure you are using the correct JDK version (17-23).

 3. **Setup database**
-   Create a new schema with the name "books"
+   -Create a new schema with the name "books"

 4. **Connetct Databse to Backend**
    Within the "application.properties" file located in `src/main/resources `, make sure to edit the password and username to your MySQL workbench setup